The TFSA contribution limit for 2022 is $6,000, staying at the same level for 2021.

 The contribution room for the TFSA is indexed to inflation and since its inception has been updated just thrice.
 A short-lived increase to $10,000 in 2015 by the conservative government was reversed in 2016 by the new liberal government.

 One of the attractions of the Tax-Free Savings Account is that investment income or returns earned are tax-free.
 For more details on the basics of the TFSA including eligibility, withdrawals, excess contribution penalties, and investment ideas, read my TFSA overview.

 Starting in 2009, Canadian residents who are at least 18 years of age and have a Social Insurance Number can participate in the TFSA.
 Contribution room over the years are as follows:

-If you have been eligible to contribute to the TFSA since its inception, you will have accumulated a total contribution room of $57,500 by January 1, 2018.
+If you have been eligible to contribute to the TFSA since its inception, you will have accumulated a total contribution room of $81,500 as of January 1, 2022.